yuhanj/yuhanj.github.io/projects/project-1.md

 For my ICS 212 Final Project, I implement the SHA-1 pseudocode using C.  SHA-1 is a cryptographic hash function which takes an input and produces a 160-bit hash value known as a message digest.
 SHA-1 was designed by the United States National Security Agency, and is a U.S. Federal Information Processing Standard.

 After a few complicated cryptographic steps, the function will produce a distinct message digest.
 The message digest should be the same as the sample output.
 If there is a tiny mistake in one step, the result will be completely different from the expected value.
+Since the programming environment didn't contain a debugger, all the functions need test output.

 Here's a part of my code: